 - Entertaining events – Various events are regularly held at the complex’s atrium.
 Catch traveling events like the Pet Safari Roadshow or promotional events like the Basement 1 Launch.

 - Lively promenade – Rest your feet from a long day of shopping in one of the outdoor dining areas on the promenade.
-Here you’ll be able to enjoy a tasty meal while soaking up the lively atmosphere of the promenade.
+Soak up the lively atmosphere and enjoy a tasty meal at the promenade.

 13. Suntec City Mall

 Suntec City Mall is a shopping center located in Downtown Singapore.

 The sleek, futuristic complex is known for its design.